Frodojj/shrimp-notes/README.md

 	- Initial point where pointerdown happened.
 - isPrimaryButton
-	- Truthy if the pointerdown button pressed was the primary one, such as the left-click, touch with a finger, or a pen-tip. (i.e. mas 1 for MouseEvent.buttons).
+	- Truthy if the pointerdown button pressed was the primary one, such as the left-click, touch with a finger, or a pen-tip. (i.e. mask 1 for MouseEvent.buttons).
 - isEraserButton
 	- Truthy if the pointerdown button was an eraser button (i.e. mask 32 for